What is a Sovereign Wealth Fund (SWF)?

 2. Abu Dhabi Investment Authority (ADIA)

-The Abu Dhabi Investment Authority was started and is still under the ownership of the Emirate of Abu Dhabi.
+The Abu Dhabi Investment Authority was initiated and still owned by the Emirate of Abu Dhabi.
 In the 1970s, the Emirate of Abu Dhabi realized that they were generating a lot of surplus money from the oil industry and oil reserves.

-Thus, the ADIA social wealth fund was created with the primary goal of reinvesting excess revenue into other platforms on behalf of the government.
-The fund currently holds close to $900 billion, which is the average amount of surplus money the Emirate generates every year.
+Then in 1976, the ADIA social wealth fund was created with the primary goal of reinvesting excess revenue into other platforms on behalf of the government.
+The fund currently holds close to $900 billion, and grows at about 10% compounded every year.

 3. China Investment Corporation